Twitter Advanced Search: How to Build Complex Queries Without Memorizing Operators

 - Miss a colon?
 No results.

-Most people give up after the first failed query.
+Most people give up after the first failed query and go back to Twitter's basic search box.

-Instead of memorizing syntax, use a visual interface.
+Instead of memorizing operator syntax, use a visual builder that translates clicks into the exact query Twitter expects.

-This tool lets you build complex queries by clicking options.
+This tool lets you build complex Twitter (X) advanced search queries by clicking options instead of typing operators.

 Example: Find viral threads from verified accounts this week